Thursday, October 23, 2025 AD / Jumada al-Awwal 1, 1447 AH

 loading

-Another cause of non-establishment of Islam after the Messenger of God was the prevalence of Hadith tendency after him.
-What is meant by Hadith tendency is to base beliefs and deeds on sayings and actions attributed to the Messenger of God in a non-mutawatir manner by men whose lie, mistake, or forgetfulness is probable, and therefore, their authenticity is not certain; because it is perceptible that the narration of a fallible person may be correct or may be incorrect, even if he appears to be truthful; considering that there is usually no definite knowledge about the truthfulness of a person in the past; regardless of the fact that the truthfulness of a person in the past does not mean his truthfulness in future; regardless of the fact that the truthfulness of a person in the past and future does not stop his forgetfulness and oversight.
-In addition, the contradiction between wahid narrations and reality is prevalent and predominant, especially in cases where there is a large time interval between them; to the extent that there is hardly a wahid narration that completely corresponds to reality; as God Almighty has said: ﴿وَقَالُوا آمَنَّا بِهِ وَأَنَّى لَهُمُ التَّنَاوُشُ مِنْ مَكَانٍ بَعِيدٍ[1]; “And they said: ‘We believed in it,’ but how can they reach it from a faraway place?!”
-Therefore, it becomes clear that ahad narrations do not lead to certainty, but in the best possible scenario they lead to conjecture, and this is a matter agreed upon among Muslims who possess opinion, but rather among all intellectuals.
-While conjecture is certainly not adequate to be the basis of Muslims’ beliefs and deeds, and Islam is based only on certainty; as God has said repeatedly and emphatically: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا[2]; “Indeed, conjecture is not sufficient for (proving) the truth,” and it is clear that this is a real rule, in the sense that it informs about reality, and therefore, it does not accept nominal specification, as its context does not tolerate specification; because conjecture, due to the possibility of a contradiction in its essence, is not proof in reality, and considering authority for a thing that is not proof in reality is useless, like considering burning for ice;
+Another cause for the non-establishment of Islam after the Messenger of Allah (peace and blessings of Allah be upon him and his family) was the prevalence of hadith tendency after him.
+What is meant by hadith tendency is the practice of basing beliefs and deeds on statements and actions attributed to the Messenger of Allah (peace and blessings of Allah be upon him and his family) in a non-mutawatir manner and by men whose lying, error, or forgetfulness is likely.
+Accordingly, the authenticity of such statements and actions is not certain, for it is perceptible that the report of a fallible person—even if he appears truthful—can be either accurate or inaccurate, considering that certain knowledge of someone’s truthfulness in the past is not usually attainable.
+This is regardless of the fact that the truthfulness of a person in the past does not mean his truthfulness in the future.
+This is regardless of the fact that the truthfulness of a person in the past and the future does not prevent his forgetfulness and oversight.
+Moreover, the discrepancy between a solitary report and reality, especially in cases where a significant time gap exists between them, is widespread and predominant, to the extent that there is hardly any solitary report that fully and precisely corresponds to reality; as Allah Almighty has said: ﴿وَقَالُوا آمَنَّا بِهِ وَأَنَّى لَهُمُ التَّنَاوُشُ مِنْ مَكَانٍ بَعِيدٍ[1]; “And they said: ‘We believed in it,’ but how can they attain it from a distant place?!”
+Therefore, it is clear that solitary reports do not lead to certainty; rather, at best, they lead to conjecture.
+This is something agreed upon by Muslims who possess opinion, and even by all intellectuals.
+However, conjecture is certainly not qualified to be the basis of the beliefs and deeds of Muslims, and Islam is founded solely upon certainty; as Allah has repeatedly and explicitly said: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا[2]; “Indeed, conjecture is not sufficient for (proving) the truth.”
+Clearly, this is a true principle in the sense that it speaks of reality, and accordingly, it does not permit conventional specification.
+Likewise, its context refuses to tolerate specification, for conjecture—because it entails the possibility of contradiction within its essence—is not truly authoritative, and attributing authority to something that is not truly authoritative is futile, like attributing the property of burning to ice.

 ↑[1] .
 Saba/ 52